Tchibo/sap-developer-roadmap/abap-developer-roadmap/Development Tools/X.1.2 ABAP Development Tools for Eclipse (ADT).md

 It is advisable to use the latest version of Eclipse and ADT.
 This ensures that all new functionalities are available.

 ADT is the only option to develop in BTP ABAP Environment.
-SAP makes AI Featurs only avadable in ADT and sutable ABAP Backend System on Premise or in the Cloud.
+SAP makes AI Featurs only avadable in ADT and suitable ABAP Backend System on Premise or in the Cloud.

 # Resources
 #Article [ABAP-Entwicklungswerkzeuge - Eclipse | SAP Help Portal](https://help.sap.com/docs/ABAP_PLATFORM/7bfe8cdcfbb040dcb6702dada8c3e2f0/a3314a7fd9384ce8a40eff2d3b144628.html)